-Fighting for Justice after a Serious Auto Accident
+Fighting for Justice after Serious Auto Accidents in Coles County

 In Illinois, the Department of Transportation (DOT) recorded more than 281,700 motor vehicle collisions throughout the state.
 Over 900 persons were involved in fatal crashes.
 The total cost of these accidents was $5.5 billion, including injuries and property damage.